Finding the best training and racing shoes for a marathon is highly important. Photo: iRunFar/Eszter Horanyi

 Glossary

-- Super Shoe – A specialized running shoe built with a carbon-fiber plate sandwiched between two layers of foam.
-While a traditional running shoe has cushion to absorb impact, a super shoe will compress and rebound like a spring.
+- Super Shoe – A specialized running shoe built with a carbon fiber plate sandwiched between two layers of foam.
+In addition to being highly cushioned, a super shoe will compress and rebound like a spring.

-- Stack Height – Refers to the amount of shoe material (cushion) between the foot and the ground.
+- Stack Height – The amount of shoe material between the foot and the ground, generally measured in millimeters.
+A higher stack height generally means more cushion.

 - Outsole – The exposed material on the bottom of a shoe that makes contact with the ground.